Rocsg/Macros_ImageJ_AgroBio/README.md

 * Install the plugin ImageJ-ITK.
 To that end, click in Fiji : Help > Update > and look for ImageJ-ITK.
 Click on it, then on close, then apply.
 Then reboot Fiji

 * Install the plugin Fijiyama.
 To that end, click in Fiji : Help > Update > then click on the button Add update site, and fill the fields : URL = https://sites.imagej.net/Fijiyama , name= whatever, then check the associated checkbox.

+# How to prepare your data :
 * Generate a folders arborescence that you will use for the processing.
 It have to contains empty directories :
 1_Source
-2_CortexRoi
+2_AreaRoi
 3_CellRoi
-4_CellMeasurement
-5_LacunesIndices
+4_LacunesIndices

-* Install your images in directory 1_Source
+* Install your images in directory 1_Source.

+# How to Run these macros :
-* Run the macros from Step_1 to Step_7.
+* Run the macros from Step_1 to Step_8.
 To run a macro, drag-slide it into Fiji, then click "Run".
 When asked, select a random image in the directory 1_Source

-Step 1 : for each image appearing, use the polygon tool to draw the stele contour, then type "T", then draw the cortex inside contour, then type T
+* Step 1 : for each image appearing, use the polygon tool to draw the stele contour, then type "T"
+* Step 2 : for each image appearing, use the polygon tool to draw the cortex inside contour, then type "T"
-Step 2 : for each image appearing, use the polygon tool to draw the cortex outside contour, then type T Step 3 : verify all your contours.
+* Step 3 : for each image appearing, use the polygon tool to draw the cortex outside contour, then type T
+* Step 4 : verify all your contours.
 Whenever a contour is not good, note the image name (title), and suppress the corresponding roi in 2_Cortex_Roi.
 When you will run again the previous step, the macro will only ask you to do the contours you removed
-Step 4 : automatic segmentation
+* Step 5 : automatic segmentation.
+Just wait and see
-Step 5 : verify segmentation
+* Step 6 : verify segmentation
-Step 6 : for each lacune, click on it, then type "T".
-When every lacune is clicked, click on the upper left corner of the image, then "T"
+* Step 7 : for each lacune, click on it, then type "T".
+When every lacune is clicked, click on the upper left corner of the image, then "T".
+If you mistake a lacune, click on it, then type "T", and it is not anymore a lacune.
-Step 7 : verify lacunes.
+* Step 8 : verify lacunes.
 Whenever lacunes are not good, note the image name (title), and suppress the corresponding roi in 3_CellRoi.
 When you will run again the previous step, the macro will only ask you to do the lacune you removed
-Step 8 : compute the summary.
+* Step 9 : compute the summary.
 Just run the macro as the previous ones.
-It generates a CSV at the end, right into the main folder of your experiment
+It generates a CSV at the end, right into the main folder of your experiment.
+It works only with some filename formats.
+Sylvie's is : 4_M_I_3_a.tif , and Paola's is 4_A2SB_10.tif .

+Interested in another file name formats ?
+Just write it down in the Step9 macro (ask to Romain)